 Lung Nodule Follow-up Care

-UW Health's pulmonary and critical care medicine team provide comprehensive follow-up care for patients with lung nodules.
+UW Health's Pulmonary Medicine and Pulmonary Diagnostics team provides comprehensive follow-up care for patients with lung nodules.

 Research and Guidelines